CERTIFICATE IN COUNSELLING SKILLS & THEORY - LEVEL 3

 WHO IS THE COURSE FOR?

-We do not recommend this course to anyone who is currently suffering from severe emotional or psychological difficulties and reserve the right to refuse admission to those whom we consider unsuitable.
+We do not recommend this course to anyone who is currently suffering from severe emotional or psychological difficulties.

 Counselling Skills and Process: Understanding the counselling process and using some of the essential counselling skills and strategies available.

-Counselling Theory: A brief introduction to some of the current treatment methods used today such as Cognitive Behavioural Therapy CBT, Brief Solution-Focused Therapy etc.
+Counselling Theory: A brief introduction to some of the current treatment methods used today such as Cognitive Behavioural Therapy (CBT), Brief Solution-Focused Therapy, Person-Centred approach etc.

 Counselling and Theology: Definition and aims of counselling, how and why problems develop, key characteristics, role and responsibilities of a counsellor

-Counselling Issues: A brief overview of some of the common psychological problems faced when counselling such as loss and bereavement, depression, anxiety, abuse, eating disorders, addictions, relationship, marriage and families etc.
+Counselling Issues: A brief overview of some of the common psychological problems faced when counselling such as loss and bereavement, depression, anxiety, abuse, eating disorders, trauma, relationship, marriage, and families etc.

 Ethics and Good Practice: Principles of good practice when counselling, accreditation and professional standards and the nature and use of clinical supervision.